 We wanted to merge the best of BlackBerry with Android – the notion of a new merged BlackBerry platform meant we would provide the security and connectivity BlackBerry is known for with the content available in the Android ecosystem – all in one environment.

-BlackBerry is the only one with this unique flavor of smartphone in the market today.
+BlackBerry is the only one with this unique flavour of smartphone in the market today.
 PRIV was the first iteration…and soon there will be others.

 Now, read on for my take on the above statement.